bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/email-template-examples.md

 </div>

-This article provides examples of how to customize email templates if you are using the latest version.
+This article provides examples of how to customize email templates.
+The examples are for use in the the recently updated templates.
 You can enable the new version of transactional emails by going to **Marketing> Transactional Emails** and clicking **Try New Experience**.
 When you are ready to use a template, make sure you **Enable** the template from the respective dropdown.

 Code examples below will demonstrate how to update text, add a button, change logo size, and change the font size.